 WE ARE HERE FOR YOU DURING COVID-19

 To all of our valued clients, we would like to update you on the precautions our team at All Smiles Dental is taking to address the current Coronavirus (COVID-19) situation.
 As updates are coming out regularly we are closely monitoring all available information provided by MOH, NZDA and DCNZ.
-We are using this information to implement and reinforce our safety measures and protocols to ensure we can continue to provide you with the best and safest experience possible during this uncertain time, especially at our current Alert level.
+We are using this information to implement and reinforce our safety measures and protocols to ensure we can continue to provide you with the best and safest experience possible during this uncertain time, especially as we enter Alert level 2.

 We look forward to seeing you soon!